 He stood staring stupidly at the tower of ice cream he had claimed: a Mint Oreo monolith, five bulbous green scoops tall and at least two scoops larger than he’d dreamed.
 He had meant to indulge himself a little, but not like this.
 A tide of humiliation swelled in his bloodstream, making him shudder in spite of the attacking summer sun.
 His smoldering disgrace was made even worse by the stares he fancied he could feel boring into his back.

 “That’s a medium?” was the impotent protest he heard escape his lips.
 His upswept brow pleaded with the girl for rescue from this situation.

 “Yup,” she replied curtly, clearly tired of answering this question from people, and probably suspecting that his objection was chiefly for show.

 By the time the storm cloud of embarrassment lifted from his brain enough for him to consider asking her to hack this ridiculous dessert down to a more manageable size, too many long seconds had snuck past to make doing so anything but awkward.
 His window of opportunity slammed shut on its weathered wooden frame as the girl made his decision for him, leaving him at the mercy of his poor decision-making.

 He turned around to have his worst fear confirmed: All of the assembled eyes were on him.
 At least, he was positive that more of them had been moments before.
 The ones lined up behind him no doubt just wanted him to get out of their way, while the eyes in other lines seemed to widen with awe at his impressive display of gluttony.
 Then, as so many times in his life before, the judgment he perceived from them was like mocking laughter peppering his eardrums.

-He peered down at the totem pole of calories he now clutched.
+He peered down at the calorie tower he now clutched.
 It was already sweating like a stick of old dynamite, a time bomb primed to explode all over his hands and shirt.
 He was sweating too: a flash of fresh shame sweat over top of the sheen of heat perspiration he had already worked up on the way over.